puppetlabs/puppet/README.md

 * The Ruby OpenSSL library.
 For some reason, this often isn't included in the main ruby distributions.
-You can test for it by running 'ruby -ropenssl -e "puts :yep"'.
+You can test for it by running ruby -ropenssl -e 'puts ":yep"'.
 If that errors out, you're missing the library.

   If your distribution doesn't come with the necessary library (e.g., on Debian